Lectures on LHC Physics: LHC phenomenology

 When looking at long cascade decays for example with two leptons we usually cannot tell which of the two leptons is radiated first.
 Therefore, endpoint techniques will always be plagued with \underline{combinatorial background} from the mapping of the particle momenta on the decay topology.
 The same applies to QCD jet radiation vs decay jets.
 In this situation it is useful to consider the correlation of different invariant masses and their endpoints.
 The endpoint method can be extended to use invariant mass distributions from both sides of the event (hidden threshold techniques), and correlations between the distributions from each leg (wedgebox techniques).

-\item \underline{Mass relation methods} generalize the single-top example in Section~\ref{sec:sim_met_sm} and completely reconstruct the kinematics event by event.
+\item \underline{Mass relation methods} generalize the single top example in Section~\ref{sec:sim_met_sm} and completely reconstruct the kinematics event by event.
 For each event this construction provides a set of kinematic constraints.
 While for one event the number of parameters can be larger than the number of measurements, adding signal events increases the number of measurements while keeping the number of unknowns constant.
 Eventually, the system of equations will solve, provided all events are really signal events.
-Implicitly, we always assume that all decaying particles are on-shell, but off-shell effects we do not expect to have a huge effect on the results at the LHC.
+Implicitly, we always assume that all decaying particles are on--shell.

-In Figure~\ref{fig:sim_massrel} we show the general topology of a three-step cascade decay on each side of the event, like we expect it for a pair of left handed squarks following Eq.(\ref{eq:sim_squarkchain}).
+In Figure~\ref{fig:sim_massrel} we show the general topology of a three-step cascade decay on each side of the event, like we expect it for a pair of left handed squarks following Eq.\eqref{eq:sim_squarkchain}.
 To extract the masses of the new particles we need to solve the system of equations

 for each side of the event.
 For each event there are eight unknown masses and six unknown missing momentum components of which we measure two combinations as the missing transverse momentum.
 All of these 12 unknowns we can determine if we add a sufficiently large number of events.